longmpham/shorts_generator/README.md

 3. Activate the Python Env by typing `.\venv\Scripts\activate` in the terminal.
 4. Using the requirements.txt, install the necessary packages required (comes from `pip freeze > requirements.txt`) `pip install -r requirements.txt`.
 This should install all the necessary packages required.
 The GPU is NVIDIA based and contains the packages in the requirements.txt as well.
 If it helps I used this link: https://github.com/SYSTRAN/faster-whisper/issues/1080.
 Installing faster_whisper should work at this point.
 If not, go to the pypi for faster_whisper and checkout the installation instructions https://pypi.org/project/faster-whisper/
+5. You may have to install playwright.
+Run the `python playwright install` to install playwright in your environment.
-5. Follow the directory I have layed out or change them to your liking... you'll need your own audio/video files to make the clips!
+6. Follow the directory I have layed out or change them to your liking... you'll need your own audio/video files to make the clips!
 6. Recommended to create your own .env file to make logins for reddit.

 <todo: fix pathing up...>